CPAN-Security/security.metacpan.org/meetings/cpansec-minutes-2025-01-08.md

 - @tux - SQLite CVE was closed in [CPANSA DB](https://metacpan.org/release/BDFOY/CPANSA-DB-20250104.001/source/Changes#L7)

 ### Author guide to generating random values for security
-- @robrwo - Online
+- @robrwo - Guide is published
    - Link posted on security.metacpan.org front page
-   - No feedback
+   - No feedback received
-   - New version of Crypt::URandom (the main module recommended), but lots of issues with that.
+   - Crypt::URandom (the main module recommended) still has issues to be worked on.
    - Maybe promote it on blogs.perl.org by late Jan
    - PR for Perl to change docs for recommended modules
 - @stigtsp - summarizing this work is useful/positive